bcgov/ckanext-sso/pages/keycloak_how_to.md

 ## KEYCLOAK GROUPS
+**Audience**: DataBC Catalogue Sysadmins

+**Notes**:
-Keycloak Groups are tied Catalogue or CKAN Orgs and Groups.
++ Keycloak Groups are tied Catalogue or CKAN Organizations and Groups.

-In CKAN there are 3 levels of abilities, Admin, Editor and Member.

-Each of these levels then corresponds to a Keycloak Group.
++ In CKAN there are 3 levels of abilities, Admin, Editor and Member and these are each defined as their own Keycloak Group.

-Always search that a group does not already exist.
-Search is case sensitive.
++ Always search that a group does not already exist.
++ Search is case sensitive.

-If a Keycloak Group **must** match that of a CKAN Org, Suborg or Group as is displayed in the Name format, e.g., ministry-of-citizens-sevices/databc-program
++ Keycloak Group **must** match that of a CKAN Organization or Group as is displayed in the CKAN **Name** field format, e.g., ministry-of-citizens-sevices/databc-program.

-CKAN Sysadmin privileges are required to update a CKAN Org, Suborg or Group and thus only those with this privilege as well as KeyCloak Mange-Users privileges should do this.
++ CKAN Organizations and Groups are stored in the same field and thus must be unique.

 ### ADD A GROUP
 1. Under **Manage**, click on **Groups**